 Honors Credit Requirements

 Your honors course and credit requirements are determined by:

-- Your point of entry (first-year, sophomore, junior) and,
+- Your point of entry (first-year, second-year, third-year) and,

-- Your current year or block (first-year/sophomore, junior/senior)
+- Your current year or block (first-year/second-year, third-year/fourth-year)

 In the information below, consult only the section corresponding to your entrance year.
 You can verify your entrance year in the Student Records System right below your name, campus, and major.
 In your SRS Honors Audit, requirements are based on entrance year.
 If you believe your entrance year is in error, please contact the Academic Affairs Office.

 Note that this section only refers to honors course and credit requirements, not GPA, forms, and thesis requirements which apply to all Scholars and which are outlined elsewhere in this Handbook.
 More information about how to meet honors credit requirements is included in the next section.

 - Enroll in and pass Rhetoric and Civic Life I and II (ENGL or CAS 137 in the fall, 138 in the spring) by the end of the first year.
 An extension to the end of the second year may be granted in exceptional circumstances.